COSC3020/theory-vs-practice-DanYan97/README.md

   2. Asympotic analysis is a theoretical model, it does not account for the real-world hardware, such as CP cache size, memory bandwith, diskI/O...These can also impact the actual performance.
-  3. Asympotic analysis is often related with the size of the input.
-But in real world scenarios, it also need to consider other factors such as the data structure.
-The use of different algorithms should favor corresponding data structures to achieve better performance.
+  3. Asympotic analysis assumes worst-case, best-case, or average-case scenarios, based on a theoretical model of data distribution, but in real-world situation, the distribution of the data could be varied(skewed or repetiyive data), it can casue an unexpected performance.
+  For example, the unbalanced binary search tree.

 - Suppose finding a particular element in a binary search tree with 1,000 elements takes 5 seconds.
 Given what you know about the asymptotic complexity